mkhaled87/deepracer_av/README.md

 catkin_make install
 ```

+All the above steps (after cloning) are automated in the script file **install.sh**.
+Again, the code in the automation script assumes that catkin workspace is located in the home directory.

 ## Starting this ROS package

 To start this package, we have a launch command to facilitate this: